I Wish I'd Bought (More Of) These Consumer Stocks

 My article goes through the reasons for investing in HD.
 In my system, the company is one of the top Consumer Staples investment, currently carrying a yield of 2.5% with an A grade credit, excellent dividends, a "wide" moat complemented by truly "excellent" management, according to Morningstar.
 The company has a 30-year dividend streak, a 23% 5-year average dividend growth, and a sub-55% EPS payout ratio.
 The perfect investment in the sector - if it wasn't for the 25% overvaluation I now consider HD to be at, at a P/E of almost 26X.

-(Source: F.A.S.T Graphs)
+(Source: F.A.S.T.
+Graphs)

 Congratulations if you followed my article here - and I hope you bought more generously than I did.
 For now, however, Investor would do wise to stay clear of a 25% overvalued Home Depot.
 The company has traded at a 24+ P/E-multiple only a few times the last 3 years and has always come down again - as it likely will again.